Jee-El/maze-solver/README.md

   - It follows the following format :

+    - Walls/Obstacles are represented with a `#`

+    - The start and end points are marked, respectively, with `A` and `B`

-    - Walls/Obstacles are represented with a `#`, everything else is represented with an empty space.
+    - Everything else is represented with an empty space.

 - Both Depth-First-Algorithm and Breadth-First-Algorithm are implemented and available for use.

-- By uncommenting some parts of the code (Have a look at ./maze_solver.py), you can see a live version of the solving process.